Overlap renormalization group transformations for disordered systems: Conclusions

 By mapping the spin glass phase transition of the three dimensional Edwards-Anderson model to an effective system, which manifests critical behavior that resembles ferromagnetism, we have shown that the implementation of renormalization group transformations on the overlap degrees of freedom enables the determination of the critical fixed point and the calculation of four critical exponents.
 Furthermore, we have conducted a renormalization group study of the explicit symmetry-breaking of the system.
 Specifically, we constructed inverse mappings to extract the function which relates the original and the renormalized field that is coupled to the overlap order parameter.

 In addition, we have utilized reweighting techniques for renormalized observables under the original probability distribution to study the spin glass phase transition.
-These enable high-precision calculations for Monte Carlo renormalization group methods.
-Specifically, when combined with parallel tempering, the multiple histogram method provides results in the entire critical region: it is therefore possible to determine the critical fixed point via an intersection of original and renormalized observables without requiring additional simulations.
+These would enable high-precision calculations for Monte Carlo renormalization group methods within the implementation of large-scale simulations.
+Specifically, when combined with parallel tempering, the multiple histogram method provides results in the entire critical region and simultaneously reduces the statistical errors: it is therefore possible to determine the critical fixed point via an intersection of original and renormalized observables without requiring additional simulations.
 Reweighting techniques in Monte Carlo renormalization group methods additionally overcome the need to simulate a Hamiltonian, which includes the overlap order parameter, to induce explicit symmetry breaking in the original or renormalized system.

+We reiterate that the current study is a proof-of-principle demonstration that is orders of magnitude smaller in computational effort than prior large-scale simulations or studies conducted with the use of supercomputing facilities, and it is not meant to compete in numerical precision with those.
+Potential benefits of Monte Carlo renormalization group methods include the partial elimination of finite-size effects~\cite{PhysRevB.37.7745}, the linearization of the transformation which enables accurate calculations of critical exponents anywhere in the linear region of the fixed point~\cite{PhysRevLett.42.859}, and the fact that configurations of smaller lattice sizes can be constructed by the application of the renormalization group transformation: all computational resources could then be employed to sample the largest lattice size possible within the context of a Monte Carlo renormalization group study and the smaller lattice sizes could be obtained via the application of the transformation and without requiring additional Monte Carlo simulations.

 In summary, the utilization of renormalization group transformations on the overlap degrees of freedom enables the determination of the fixed point and the calculation of four critical exponents without the need to conduct a renormalization of the random couplings of the system.
 All other critical exponents can then be obtained via scaling relations.
 Consequently the discussed approach, enables studies of phase transitions that are fully characterized by overlap order parameters.
 It is therefore of interest to extend these techniques to other disordered systems, which also manifest glassy behavior.